SaifJamilKhan/ClearSkies/README.md

 # Skynet-Client
-# Used to assess risks when
+Used to assess risks in the environment when flying a drone (No) death-by-drone
-(No) death-by-drone